Kix48/CS180-Group-Project/README.md

 Server Class <br>

-(Description of Server class) This includes functions such as...
+The server class manages incoming requests from multiple clients (from Client.java).
+Contains methods that process authentication, user interaction, and database retrieval.
+This includes functions such as...

 registerUser() - registerUser is called when the server receives a "REGISTER" request from the client.
 The server first checks if a user with the given username already exists.
 If not, it continues to read in the password and age.
 In regard to the profile picture, the Base64 encoded data is read in from chunks and then Base64 decoded into its byte array and turned into a BufferedImage.
 Finally, a call to DatabaseHelper saves the new user data to a file and success is sent back to the client. <br>